Yashaswini278/Grass-Lane-Detection/README.md

-# Grass-Lane-Detection
+# Grass Lane Detection
 The objective of this project was to implement a method to autoamtically keep an autonomous ground vehicle within a lane defined by white chalked lines on grass.
 I developed the method using Computer Vision and implemented it using Python.
-The video used as input to the method can be found here: https://www.youtube.com/watch?v=A9BVr7kltl8
+The video used as input to the method can be found here: https://www.youtube.com/watch?v=A9BVr7kltl8  The code has been uploaded to this repository as a .ipynb file and the output video can be found here: https://youtu.be/blcDK1o2MrM

 ## Key Learnings
 1. Different color spaces other than RGB - HSV and HSL